-With so many elements to consider — the cabinets, the benchtop, the appliances, the floors, etc. — selecting the glass splashback colour for your kitchen can be complex.
+With so many elements to consider — the cabinets, the benchtop, the appliances, the floors, etc. — selecting the glass splashback colours for your kitchen can be complex.

 Taking time to properly consider your colour choices is a worthwhile endeavour.
 You’ll be better prepared, more confident and have a sharper vision of what this kitchen feature will look like.

-To help you sort through the choices, we’ve laid out some of the most common myths designers think of when picking paint colours for glass splashbacks in kitchens.
+To help you sort through the choices, we’ve laid out some of the most common myths designers think of when picking paint glass splashback colours in kitchens.